 Creatives are different.
 They are primarily right-brainers.
 They vary between introverted and extroverted on how they’re wired.
 They can be temperamental, complacent, whiny, my-way, and egotistical pouters.
-They can also be steadfast, giving, empathetic, problem solving, and self-sacrificing go-getters.
-Creatives come from a variety of backgrounds and careers: culinary, programming, architecture, writing, art, music, visual design, gaming, film, and more.
+They can also be steadfast, giving, empathetic, problem-solving, and self-sacrificing go-getters.
+Creatives come from a variety of backgrounds and careers: technical, culinary, medical, performing, visual, musical, learning, entrepreneurial, gaming, movie making, agricultural, scientific, and more.
 They engage the world in a unique way.
-With a nod to Steve Jobs, cofounder of Apple® Computers, Creatives “think differently” about work, relationships, life, spirituality, and the world at large.
-Managing can be a joy or can be drudgery.
+With a nod to Steve Jobs, co-founder of Apple® Computers, creatives “think differently” about work, relationships, life, spirituality, and the world at large.
+Leading can be a joy or can be drudgery.
 A lot of it is up to you.
-My hope is that this book will give you key insights and resources as you set sail into the often choppy but rewarding waters of creative leadership.
+My hope is that this book will give you key strategies and practical tactics as you set sail into the often choppy but rewarding waters of creative leadership.

 How This Book is Organized

-This book is broken into 4-parts that build on each other.
-Each part is composed of 3-weeks of reading.
-Each week has practical applications to put into practice as a new leader or manager.
+This book is broken into four parts that build on each other, each part is composed of three weeks of reading.
+Each week has real-world applications to put into practice as a new leader or manager.

-The 4-parts are fashioned after Bruce Tuckman’s stages of group development: forming, storming, norming, and performing.
-Tuckman said that these stages were inevitable for all teams to go through to grow and become high performing.
-It is worth noting, that any time a team is added to or a member is removed, these stages restart.
-How long it takes a team to cycle through these stages depends on the team makeup and the leader.
+The four parts build upon Bruce Tuckman’s theory of group development.1 Here, in Creatives Lead you will learn the BEST Team model, a modern approach for modern teams.
+BEST is an acronym for: building, engaging, strengthening, and thriving.
+These are four areas of every team’s evolution.
+They are the backbone of the model that you will learn and experience.
+Each area is inevitable for teams to go through in order to grow and become high-performing.
+It is worth noting that any time a team is added to or a member is removed, the areas of emphasis will shift.
+How long it takes a team to work within an area depends on the team makeup and the leader.

-Part 1 is learning about the team, the team dynamics, adding and removing from the team, and preparing for a team off site.
+Part 1 – learning about the team, the team dynamics, adding and removing from the team, and preparing for a team off-site.

-Part 2 is focusing on you as a leader, adjusting your mindset, learning habits, and modeling values to propel you successfully forward.
+Part 2 – focusing on you as a leader, adjusting your mindset, learning habits, and modeling values to propel you successfully forward.

-Part 3 is helping you and the team normalize, maintain focus, and gain momentum.
+Part 3 – helping you and the team bond, maintain focus, and gain momentum.

-Part 4 is creating long term culture, thinking ahead, and building future success for you and the team.
+Part 4 – creating long-term culture, thinking ahead, and planning future success for you and the team.

 If you are new to leadership with little training or mentoring, you may want to read Part 2 before starting Part 1.
-If you have had some training and are now stepping into a full-time leadership role, I encourage you to read this book from front to back as each week, and the practical applications, build on one another.
+If you have had some training and are now stepping into a full-time leadership role, I encourage you to read this book from front to back, as each week and each practical application builds on the next.